wooorm/lowlight/readme.md

 ## API

-This package exports the following identifier: `lowlight`.
+This package exports the identifier `lowlight`.
 There is no default export.

 ### `lowlight.highlight(language, value[, options])`